 Trading: The trading period begins soon after the IPO is complete.
 When an asset is trading, investors can put in orders to buy more shares, or they can sell their existing shares.
 Liquidity is not guaranteed.

-Our Alternative Trading System (the “LEX ATS”) is powered by Nasdaq and matches orders in real time between 9:30 AM and 4:00 PM, Monday through Friday.
+Our Alternative Trading System (the “LEX ATS”) matches orders in real time between 9:30 AM and 4:00 PM, Monday through Friday.
 The LEX ATS currently only supports limit orders, meaning you must enter the highest price you’re willing to pay to buy the shares, or the lowest price you’re willing to sell them for.

 While the LEX ATS has been specifically designed and built to encourage liquidity, and trading is legally permitted, there is no guarantee that you will be able to find a willing buyer at the time you wish to sell your position.

 During the trading period, shareholders may receive quarterly distributions of their proportionate share of the building’s income.
 Distributions are not guaranteed.